 Privacy Shade lets you adjust the transparency of the filter to suit the surroundings.
-Another feature is quick access to Privacy Shade in four ways:
+Another feature is quick access to Privacy Shade in several ways:

-- If you are using a BlackBerry device with a Convenience Key, you can assign BlackBerry Privacy Shade to the Convenience Key.
+- For BlackBerry devices with a Convenience Key, you can assign BlackBerry Privacy Shade to the Convenience Key.

-- If you are using a BlackBerry device that supports Swipe Shortcuts, you make BlackBerry Privacy Shade one of your shortcuts.
+- If your BlackBerry device supports Swipe Shortcuts, you can make BlackBerry Privacy Shade one of your shortcuts.

-- Regardless of what Android device you’re using, you can also toggle BlackBerry Privacy Shade on or off via an optional dedicated notification in the notification tray.
+- You can also toggle BlackBerry Privacy Shade on or off via an optional dedicated notification in the notification tray.